fuzzylim/tassie/index.md

 https://tasmania.com/itineraries/hobart-port-arthur/ ~1.5hrs

-## 2. 5 night east cost drive, South to North
+## Option B - 5 night east cost drive, South to North
 ### Hobart > Orford > Coles Bay > St Helens (308KM)
 Orford has some of the most spectacular beaches and coastal, clifftop and forest walks in the area.
 If you’re stopping here, catch a 30 minute ferry over to Maria Island, the up and coming underdog challenging popular Bruny Island further south.
 Enjoy the natural wildlife, historic ruins and spectacular Painted Cliffs and Fossil Cliffs.
 Back on the mainland, further north lies Coles Bay, at the entrance to the renowned, picturesque Freycinet Peninsula.
 On the way to Coles, pass through the seaside town of Swansea for some lunch, and take a look at the local wineries.
 If you’re still in the mood for local delights, head to Melshell Oyster Shack in Dolphin Sands.
 Or if you’d like to sample the local oysters in Coles Bay itself, head to Freycinet Marine Farm.
 Before heading off north to St Helens, see nearby famous Wineglass Bay.